History of science and technology in the People's Republic of China: Linking technology and economics

+China's special economic zones facilitated technology transfer.
+Foreign investors in SEZs could negotiate to sell some of their goods produced in the SEZ to Chinese markets provided they agree to significant technology transfer.
+This policy approach became known as "trading market for technology".

 As they have accumulated experience in dealing with foreign corporations, Chinese economic administrators and enterprise managers have become better able to negotiate contracts that still permit the necessary training and consultation in the use of foreign technology.
 By the late 1980s, the transfer of foreign technology had become a normal commercial transaction.
 To an increasing extent, policy and practices for technology transfer were becoming part of general economic and foreign trade policies.
 China faced problems in assimilating technology in the factories that imported it and in deciding which foreign technologies to import.
 It was becoming clear to Chinese planners and foreign suppliers of technology that these problems reflected overall deficiencies in technical and management skills and that they were general economic and management problems.
 The solution to these problems was increasingly seen by Chinese administrators as lying in reforms of the economy and industrial management.
 The effort to import and assimilate foreign technology thus served to help unify technology policy and economic policy and to overcome the problems of the separation of science, technology, and the economy, which China's leaders had been trying to solve since the early 1950s.